JoshTeperman/notes/browserRouter.md

 - `match.isExact` (bool) => true if the entire url was matched
 - `match.path` (string) => the path pattern used to match.
 Used to build nested `<Route />s`.
 - `match.url` (string) => the matched portion of the URL.
 Used to build nested `<Link />s`.

+Especially useful for dynamic links (using `/:id`), as you can grab the id with `const { id } = match.params` and use it in to fetch data for a particular Model.

 ## With Ruby on Rails routes.rb